demml/opsml/README.md

 poetry add opsml-artifacts
 ```

-### GCP Resources
+## SQL DB Resources

-`OpsML-Artifacts` relies on GCP resources for managing Artifact Cards.
-As a result you will need to configure your GCP credentials (easy to do) in 1 of 2 ways.
+`OpsML-Artifacts` currently works out of the box with a local SQLite database or GCP CloudSQL.
+If you would like to use GCP resources you will need to configure you GCP credentials in 1 or 2 ways.

 1. Set `GOOGLE_ACCOUNT_JSON_BASE64` as an env variable.
 This key can be found in our slack channel.